 Both kids who excel at school, and those who struggle can be susceptible to feeling pressure from academics that can be a cause of teen depression.
 Children with learning disabilities ( which often go undetected) may be constantly reminded of how difficult and challenging their lives are.
 Teens who are academically accelerated may feel the pressure to be the best and feel stress about things such as EOGS, SATS, and planning for college.
 I constantly hear these issues as sources of stress in the teens I work with.

 A drop in school grades is also one of the first signs of teen depression, especially in a teen who has previously done well in school.

 Here is an excerpt from the journal of a depressed teen who had been recently hospitalized for depression:

 I just got my report card a little bit ago.
 Yeah, I failed “sigh”.
 Today’s a “down” day.
 I feel really, really low today.
 I feel tired, slow, extremely depressed, hopeless and suicidal, can’t forget suicidal………….I just need to step up and act like the adult everyone thinks I’m not.

-All of these ares are important areas to observe as triggers for signs of teenage depression.
-Although teens will often shut their parents out, it is important to pay attention to whats happening in their lives, and be aware of the symptoms of teen depression, particulary if you their is a family history of it
+All of these areas are important areas to observe as triggers for signs of teenage depression.
+Although teens will often shut their parents out, it is important to pay attention to what's happening in their lives, and be aware of the signs of teenage depression, particularly if you their is a family history of it.

 Search my site with google custom search!